Hui people: Other nomenclature

 Zhongyuan ren: During the Qing dynasty, the term Zhongyuan ren (中原人 (people from the Central Plain)) was the term for all Chinese, encompassing Han Chinese and Hui in Xinjiang or Central Asia.
-While Hui are not Han, they consider themselves to be Chinese and include themselves in the larger group of Zhongyuan ren.
-The Dungan people, descendants of Hui who fled to Central Asia, called themselves Zhongyuan ren in addition to the standard labels lao huihui and huizi.
+While the Hui are not Han, they consider themselves to be Chinese and include themselves in the larger group of Zhongyuan ren.
+The Dungan people, descendants of Hui who fled to Central Asia, called themselves Zhongyuan ren in addition to the standard labels Lao Huihui and Huizi.
 Zhongyuan ren was used by Turkic Muslims to refer to ethnic Chinese.
 When Central Asian invaders from Kokand invaded Kashgar, in a letter the Kokandi commander criticised the Kashgari Turkic Muslim Ishaq for allegedly not behaving like a Muslim and wanting to be a Zhongyuan ren (Chinese).

 Some Uyghurs barely see any difference between Hui and Han.
-A Uyghur social scientist, Dilshat, regarded Hui as the same people as Han, deliberately calling Hui people Han and dismissing the Hui as having only a few hundred years of history.
+A Uyghur social scientist, Dilshat, regarded the Hui as the same people as Han, deliberately calling Hui people Han and dismissing the Hui as having only a few hundred years of history.

 Pusuman: Pusuman was a name used by Chinese during the Yuan dynasty.
 It could have been a corruption of Musalman or another name for Persians.
 It means either Muslim or Persian.
 Pusuman Kuo (Pusuman Guo) referred to the country where they came from.
-The name "Pusuman zi" (pusuman script), was used to refer to the script that the HuiHui (Muslims) were using.
+The name "Pusuman zi" (pusuman script), was used to refer to the script that the Huihui were using.

 Muslim Chinese: The term Chinese Muslim is sometimes used to refer to Hui people, given that they speak Chinese, in contrast to, e.g., Turkic-speaking Salars.
 During the Qing dynasty, Chinese Muslim (Han Hui) was sometimes used to refer to Hui people, which differentiated them from non-Chinese-speaking Muslims.
 However, not all Hui are Muslims, nor are all Chinese Muslims, Hui.
 For example, Li Yong is a famous Han Chinese who practices Islam and Hui Liangyu is a notable atheist Hui.
 In addition, most Uyghurs, Kazakhs, Kirghiz and Dongxiang in China are Muslims, but are not Hui.